BenBrostoff/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/my_reflection.md

 * Did you have an "aha" moments or were any concepts solidified?

+I think I am getting slightly better at positioning multiple elements in line.
+I understand float:left and float:right will position an element as far as possible to the left or right, only "stopping" if another element listed before it in the HTML has the same designation.
+As shown below, I used Dev Tools on Jeul Wilkerson's site in part to come to this conclusion.

 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.

-A number of other DBC students have been posting on the Google+ community with interesting resources.
+A number of other DBC students have been posting on the Google+ community with interesting resources, as well as their own blogs.
+I refer to Stack Overflow a significant amount as a number of people seem to have had similar questions to me in the past.
+For example, when I was trying to figure out how to put three boxes in line (one for each week of the pre-work on my web page), I first looked at another student in DBC who had accomplished this feat (thanks Jeul Wilkerson) and also looked on Stack Overflow, which recommended I use the float: left command to my advantage.